tgrothe/java-template/README.md

 # git fetch https://github.com/tgrothe/java-template.git main && git diff FETCH_HEAD
 ```

-_By the way: A "pull ... --allow-unrelated-histories" would also be possible, but this affects the history, and causing chaos. :S_
+_By the way: A `pull ... --allow-unrelated-histories` would also be possible, but this affects the history, and causing chaos._ :cold_sweat: